Bees over the Atlantic – the USA buzzes ahead while the UK dithers

 In addition to articulating these high level goals, and strategies to achieve them, the strategy includes a research plan that identifies mechanisms to fill knowledge gaps, and a joint U.S. Department of Agriculture/Department of the Interior document that presents best management practices (BMPs) for pollinator conservation and management on thousands of properties and millions of acres of federally managed lands.

 There is no question that honey bees are vital to agriculture and that the health of hives and the economic wellbeing of beekeepers is a national priority.
 But the national strategy should—and does—take into account all of the nation’s pollinators.
-While the strategy itself gives little attention to bees other than honey bees, pollinators broadly speaking are addressed in the research plan and BMPs; this is especially important given declines in bumble bees and other native pollinators.
+While the strategy itself gives little attention to bees other than honey bees, pollinators, broadly speaking, are addressed in the research plan and BMPs; this is especially important given declines in bumble bees and other native pollinators.
 Further, by focusing on habitat conservation, many crop-pollinating native bee species will benefit.

 Seven million acres of restored or enhanced habitat is a laudable goal for the next five years.
 However, it will only start to address the habitat lost due to large-scale agricultural operations and urban and suburban sprawl.
 If we hope to create a landscape that can support the migration of the monarch butterfly, for example, it will be vital to go well beyond the seven-million-acre target.

 One area where the pollinator strategy falls short is protecting pollinators from pesticides, especially systemic insecticides like neonicotinoids.
 Neonicotinoids are the most widely used insecticides in the world and there is a mountain of peer-reviewed research that shows the harm they are causing to pollinators and other wildlife.
 The Environmental Protection Agency (EPA) is expediting re-assessment of these systemic insecticides and proposing additional research—including into the impact of systemic insecticides on monarchs—but the EPA should take stronger action now to protect bees and other pollinators.
-The national strategy includes valuable long-term plans that could, over time, strengthen the pesticide regulatory system, but it fails to offer pesticide mitigations to address issues currently facing pollinators.
+The national strategy includes valuable long-term plans that could, over time, strengthen the pesticide regulatory system, but it fails to offer pesticide mitigation to address issues currently facing pollinators.

 The release of the national pollinator strategy is enormously significant—but what happens next is even more important.
 The success of the strategy will be in its implementation, including adequate funding and appropriate actions by agencies.
-The strategy does not clearly lay out how much funding each agency will have to implement pollinator conservation, as some may be added to agency budgets, but in other cases agencies are shuffling around resources and priorities internally.
+The strategy does not clearly lay out how much funding each agency will have to implement pollinator conservation, as some may be added to agency budgets, but in other cases, agencies are shuffling around resources and priorities internally.
 The strategy does propose some additional funding for research—$21.84 million for the National Institute of Food and Agriculture (NIFA) and $7 million to the Agricultural Research Service (ARS).

-Additionally the USDA’s Natural Resource Conservation Service is committed to using $4 million from the Environmental Quality Incentives Program to create habitat for honey bees in the Northern Plains and Upper Midwest.
+Additionally, the USDA’s Natural Resource Conservation Service is committed to using $4 million from the Environmental Quality Incentives Program to create habitat for honey bees in the Northern Plains and Upper Midwest.
 This is in addition to $8 million set aside by the Farm Service Agency to incentivize honey bee forage plantings in the Upper Midwest, and the enrollment of an additional 76,000 acres in high-value pollinator habitat nationwide.
 Beyond the national strategy, the NRCS has collaborated closely with the Xerces Society and other partners for several years to create a strong technical foundation for pollinator habitat efforts, using multiple Conservation Programs in all fifty states.

 One significant issue is that the strategy only proposes an additional $1.5 million for the EPA to manage a myriad of pesticide issues that impact pollinators.